Last Updated September 15, 2021

 There are a number of benefits to investing in real estate.
 Here are the 10 biggest benefits:

 The main reason I got into investing in real estate is I wanted passive income.
 Your rental properties will work for you even when you are sleeping.
 The way you get passive income with real estate is through cash flow.

 Cash flow is your total rental income minus your total expenses.
 Ideally, this number should be positive and giving you money every month.

 By buying several rental properties that generate enough income to cover your expenses, you have the freedom to do what you enjoy, instead of spending all of your time at work.
 Therefore, one of the biggest benefits of investing in real estate is it can give you another stream of income outside your earned income.

 In my experience, I’ve found that short-term rentals tend to give you an even higher cash flow since you can demand more rent.
-So if your rental property is in a market that can do well with short-term rentals, consider using a site like Airbnb or VRBO to help you find renters.
+So if your rental property is in a market that can do well with short-term rentals, consider using a site like VRBO to help you find renters.

 Another major benefit of investing in real estate is appreciation.
 Appreciation is the increase in the property’s value over time.
 Appreciation can also occur by adding value to the property through repairs and enhancements.

 Historically, the average annual real estate appreciation rate nationwide has been nearly 6% in recent decades.
 Of course, the market isn’t the same in every city — but generally speaking, you stand to make money when you’re ready to sell because of appreciation.